YigitAsik/Euroleague-Apps/README.md

 Currently only available for players:
 1. Expected points (xPTS), which allows the user to see how many points a player adds per shot attempt compared to the league average player.
 2. Hex-binned shot chart,  quantifies the shot frequency with the size of the hexagons while colors express relative percentage versus the league average (position average, team average -- depending on your selection).
 With the selection of On With and/or Without features, you can restrict the plot to shots with certain players on the court and/or off the court.
+In addition, you can also filter possession importance for the shots as well by using the checkbox.